RayanAza/parserAlfaCRM/README.md

-alfaCRM site parser, for collecting data such as data on current and archived clients, financial transactions, groups.
+alfaCRM site scraper, for collecting data such as data on current and archived clients, financial transactions, groups.
 The scripts are written in python3.9.11, using the selenium webdriver framework, libraries: pandas, pygsheets.
 The algorithm of our parser is as follows:
 1) login to the site, under a specific username and password via webdriver Firefox
 2) finding the necessary category (let's say current customers)